- Roughly one third of state primary school pupils in England are from ethnic minorities (including white minorities).

 Early years: pre-school and key stage 1 and 2

-In 2014, the proportion of White British children reaching the expected standard in teacher assessments at Key Stage 1 (around age 7, after two years of schooling) was 91 per cent while for ethnic minorities it was 88 per cent.
-The ethnic minority group that had the lowest level of reading skills was the White Other category with 83 per cent meeting the required level.
-The highest levels of reading skills were found among Indian (94 per cent) and Chinese children (92 per cent).
+In 2015/16, the proportion of white British children reaching the expected standards in teacher assessments at Key Stage 1 (around age 7, after two years of schooling) was as follows: 92 per cent for phonics, 75 per cent in reading, 66 per cent in writing, 73 per cent in mathematics and 84 per cent in science.
+The proportion for ethnic minorities tended to be marginally lower however Indian and Chinese children consistently outperformed their white British counterparts.
+The ethnic minority group that had the lowest level of reading skills was the White Other category with 67 per cent meeting the required level.

 School children’s performance at Key Stage 1 has been incrementally improving with the biggest improvements between 2010 and 2014 being found among Bangladeshi, Black Caribbean, and Black African children (all groups are heavily represented in London and may be benefiting from the significant improvement in school outcomes in the capital).

 Across ethnic groups, girls outperform boys at Key Stage 1.
 However, there is variation in the extent of the gender attainment gap.
 The attainment gap is most pronounced in teachers’ assessments of their pupils’ writing ability.
 For White British, the general attainment gap between boys and girls is 9 percentage points.
 The gap is greatest for Black Caribbean children (12 percentage points) and smallest for Indian children (5 percentage points).